jediknight813/Vox-Automata/README.md

 # Vox-Automata

-A website to make chatting with AI characters locally easy.
+A website that makes chatting with AI characters locally or with chat-gpt easy.

-# # Features
+# Features

 Easy character generation with AI assistance: